AngeloPF69/TestGit/README.md

 - saveRecipes() Saves tRecipes in a file as "tRecipes.txt"
     <pre>Sintax: saveRecipes()
-  Returns: false - if it couldn't load file.
+  Returns: false - if it couldn't save file.
-           true - if it could load file.
+           true - if it could save file.
   ex: saveRecipes()</pre>

   <p id="setCraftSlot"></p>

 - setCraftSlot(nSlot) Sets the craft resulting slot, in tRecipes CSlot
+    <pre>Param: nSlot - number of slot where turtle.craft() puts the resulting product.
-    <pre>Sintax: setCraftSlot([nSlot=Selected Slot])
+  Sintax: setCraftSlot([nSlot=Selected Slot])
   Returns: nil - if nSlot is not in range[1..16].
            true - if was set tRecipes["CSlot"].
   ex: setCraftSlot(16) - Sets the resulting craft slot to 16.</pre>